 Well, Evie sent in an example of a UK clothing company trying to do the impossible.
 The company, Polarn O. Pyret, explains:

 Our unisex collection (UNI) consists of clothing that is based on situation and function rather than on gender.
 As a clothing manufacturer, we want to make it our responsibility to offer an alternative to clothing that is based on gender.
 There is really no reason to design different models and fits for small boys and girls since there is no great difference in the way their bodies are shaped.
 We have taken an overall approach to unisex clothing, and consider not only color but also pattern and fit.

 Evie’s attention was drawn by this ad in a store window:

 Their website, you’ll notice, doesn’t have the regular “girls” and “boys” section seen ubiquitously:

 This company is nice evidence that the-way-it-is isn’t the-way-it-has-to-be.

 UPDATE: Mary and Cheryl pointed out that, if you click on “babies” or either of the “kids” tabs, you get the option of “boys,” “girls,” or “uni” (unisex) lines.
 So the company isn’t making a principled stand here.
 They’re still willing to take the money of parents who want to dress their kids in gendered clothes, but they are offering an alternative for those parents who don’t.
-It’s pretty telling that even this strategy — offering a unisex line alongside girls and boys lines — is so rare.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+It’s pretty telling that even this strategy — offering a unisex line alongside girls and boys lines — is so rare.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.